 - 2. A GUIDE TO EDUCATIONAL PROGRAMS IN NONCOLLEGIATE ORGANIZATIONS by The University of the State of New York

 - 3. GUIDE TO EDUCATIONAL CREDIT BY EXAMINATION by the American Council on Education

 - 4. GUIDE TO THE EVALUATION OF EDUCATIONAL EXPERIENCES IN THE ARMED SERVICES by the American Council on Education

-Credit for ACE programs will be recorded on the Boise State transcript, with a grade of “Pass,” when the student is currently enrolled at Boise State University.
+Credit for ACE programs will be recorded on the Boise State transcript, with a grade of “Pass,” after the 10th day of the student’s first term enrolled at Boise State University.
 Students may request to obtain specific departmental credit rather than general elective credit by appealing to the appropriate academic department chair.
 This credit would be approved using an Adjustment of Academic form.

 The nationally recognized DSST Program allows students to receive college credits for learning acquired outside the traditional classroom.
 Listed below are the specific departmental credits available at Boise State for acceptable DSST exam scores.
-Credit for DSST exams will be recorded on the Boise State transcript, with a grade of “Pass”, when the student is currently enrolled at Boise State University.
+Credit for DSST exams will be recorded on the Boise State transcript, with a grade of “Pass”, after the 10th day of the student’s first term enrolled at Boise State University.
 DSST exams cannot be used to repeat a class already completed.

 |DSST Exam Title||Minimum Score||Boise State Equivalent Course & Number of Credits|

 |A History of the Vietnam War||49||HIST 100XF (3)|